-Graduate tuition is due at the beginning of each of the following three semesters – Fall, Spring and Summer.
-Normally, tuition is paid early in September, January and May, however, it is also possible to set up equalized monthly debits from a declared bank account.
+Graduate tuition is due at the beginning of each of the following three semesters: Fall, Spring and Summer.
+Normally, tuition is paid early in September, January and May; however, it is also possible to set up equalized monthly debits from a declared bank account.
 A Graduate Student Tuition Income Offset Plan Form is required to set this up.
-See Student Instalment Payment Plans for more information.
-You should be fully aware of the deadlines for tuition payments so that you can plan your finances accordingly (please note that cheques arrive at different times of the month depending on the funding source -- see Distribution of Cheques below).
-For example, if you have a Fellowship and you are late with a tuition payment, your Fellowship cheque will not be sent to our department by the University.
+See Accounting for the current form.
+You should be fully aware of the deadlines for tuition payments so that you can plan your finances accordingly (please note that payments arrive at different times of the month depending on the funding source — see Distribution of Payments below).

-Nearly all International students qualify for Academic Income Supplement (see below) and receive extra funding that approximately compensates for the higher tuition fees for International students.
+Nearly all International students qualify for Graduate Awards (see below) and receive extra funding that approximately compensates for the higher tuition fees for International students.
 Amounts quoted are in Canadian dollars.

 (These are relevant for Canadian applicants only).
 If you have earned one of these awards, you must notify the office of the Dean of Graduate Studies when you arrive on campus to begin your graduate program.
-As the holder of an external award such as an NSERC (value at $25,000 or less), you are eligible for an additional special top in the form of a President’s Research Scholarship of $4000 from the University of Victoria.
+As the holder of an external award such as an NSERC, you may be eligible for an additional special top in the form of a President’s Research Scholarship of $4000 from the University of Victoria.

 If you have an NSERC fellowship (or are awarded one during your program), there are two (NSERC) forms that you are responsible for submitting to NSERC.
 These are currently called Form 1A and Form 1B.
 These forms can take over a month to process, so make sure you submit them well in advance (neither the department nor the university will prompt you do so).

 These appointments involve teaching and/or marking duties in the department.
 Students are required to submit a TA application if they wish to hold a TA position.
-Remuneration for one TA currently is $2,371 per term for seven hours of work per week.
-Normally one TA position in each of the fall and spring terms may be held in conjunction with the other sources of funding.
-See further rules on TAs below.
-At the present time, TAs are available for all students who require them.
-Allocations for TAs are usually made during the first week of classes in September.
+Remuneration for one TA currently is $2,467.48 per term for seven hours of work per week.
+Normally one TA position in each of the fall and/or spring terms may be held in conjunction with the other sources of funding.
+Currently, one TA position is guaranteed per year.
+Allocations for TAs are usually made during the first week of classes each term.

 Special awards and fellowships are awarded each year to outstanding new or continuing students.
 The value of these awards vary from year to year; they are usually of the order of $5,000, but can be as high as $12,000.
 Decisions on these awards are made during the Fall term.